Expats Talk about Health Insurance and Healthcare in Monterrey, Mexico

 Will I need to travel to see a specialist?

 "Yes, there are many medical specialists in Monterrey.
 Patients with serious or specialized needs can receive highly specialized care from the various clinics, hospitals, and university health centers located in the city.
 In Monterrey, patients can find a wide range of specialties, such as oncology, cardiology, neurology, orthopedics, nephrology and much more.
 These medical centers also offer a number of other services, including emergency care and additional treatment options.
-Additionally, there are a variety of clinics and specialty services that can provide expert and compassionate care," said one expat.
+Additionally, there are a variety of clinics and specialty services that can provide expert and compassionate care," wrote one expat.

 Are common prescription medications available in Monterrey?